 Staff observations should never be used to collect information on gender.
 Provide all options to every client.
 Even if staff thinks they can guess a client's gender, every client must be asked for their self-reported information.
-If they refuse to give it or say they don't know, do not select a response for the client.
+If they refuse to give it or say they don't know, do not make a selection other than "Client doesn't know" or "Client refused" on the client's behalf.
 Gender does not have to match legal documents and clients may not be asked about medical history or other information to try to determine the person's gender.
 Simply asking, "Which of these genders best describes how you identify?" is appropriate and focuses on the person's own internal knowledge of their gender.